circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 There are two ways
 to make an image more specific:

-- You can use a tag
+- Use a tag
 to pin an image to a version or operating system (OS).
-- You can use a Docker image ID to pin an image to a fixed version.
+- Use a Docker image ID
+to pin an image to a fixed version.

 ### Using an Image Tag to Pin an Image Version or OS